If a compact aquarium is what you want, then you need to carefully consider the size of its equipment.

 - Non-adjustable (still, the preset water temperature is 78 degrees Fahrenheit, which works in most tropical freshwater aquariums)

-- No indication what is the current temperature in the tank (you can get a small aquarium thermometer for under $2 here)
+- No indication what is the current temperature in the tank (you can get a small aquarium thermometer at a very decent price here)

 The small water heater by Cobalt Aquatics is a bit more pricey compared to some other heaters for nano tanks.